HECTA-UoM/ensemble-NER/README.md

 https://huggingface.co/pabRomero

-A list of models that have been finetuned in my profile and are now currently being tested in the ensemble to see which combination is most effective:
+A list of models that have been finetuned in my profile and can be used with the app if they contain a .onnx file: (Conversion script for any NER model in the Desktop App Github repo)

 **BERT** https://huggingface.co/google-bert/bert-base-uncased
 **BioBERT** https://huggingface.co/dmis-lab/biobert-base-cased-v1.2